1876 United States presidential election: Campaign

 "A truce – not a compromise, but a chance for high-toned gentlemen to retire gracefully from their very civil declarations of war."
 By Thomas Nast in Harper's Weekly, February 17, 1877, p.
 132.

 Tilden, who had prosecuted machine politicians in New York and sent the political boss William M. Tweed to jail, ran as a reform candidate against the background of the corruption of the Grant administration.
 Both parties backed civil service reform.
 Both sides mounted mudslinging campaigns, with Democratic attacks on Republican corruption being countered by Republicans raising the Civil War issue, a tactic that was ridiculed by Democrats, who called it "waving the bloody shirt".
 Republicans chanted, "Not every Democrat was a rebel, but every rebel was a Democrat."

-Hayes was a virtual unknown outside his home state of Ohio, where he had served two terms as a US Representative and then two terms as governor.
+Hayes was a virtual unknown outside his home state of Ohio, where he had served two terms as a U.S. representative and then two terms as governor.
 Henry Adams called Hayes "a third-rate nonentity whose only recommendations are that he is obnoxious to no one".
 Hayes had served in the Civil War with distinction as colonel of the 23rd Ohio Regiment and was wounded several times, which made him marketable to veterans.
 He had later been brevetted as a major-general.
 His most important asset was his help to the Republican ticket in carrying Ohio, a crucial swing state.
 On the other side, the newspaperman John D. Defrees described Tilden as "a very nice, prim, little, withered-up, fidgety old bachelor, about one-hundred and twenty-pounds avoirdupois, who never had a genuine impulse for many nor any affection for woman".

 The Democratic strategy for victory in the South relied on paramilitary groups such as the Red Shirts and the White League.
 These groups saw themselves as the military wing of the Democrats.
 Using the strategy of the Mississippi Plan, they actively suppressed both black and white Republican voting.
 They violently disrupted meetings and rallies, attacked party organizers, and threatened potential voters with retaliation for voting Republican.

 Because it was considered improper for a candidate to pursue the presidency actively, neither Tilden nor Hayes appeared publicly during the campaign.
 Speaking and leading rallies were left to their surrogates.